-By default, when you start Galaxy S9 camera, the Auto mode is activated as shown below.
+By default, when you start the Galaxy S9 camera, the Auto mode is activated, as shown below.

-In the Auto mode, in addition to the navigation bar in the bottom, you can find at least 11 items as marked in the screenshot:
+In Auto mode, in addition to the navigation bar at the bottom, you can find at least 11 items, as marked in the screenshot:

 - Shutter button.

 - Switch between two rear cameras (Galaxy S9+ only).

 - Bixby vision.

 - Galaxy S9 camera settings.

 - Turn on/off the flash.

 - Galaxy S9 camera effects.

 You can press this shutter button to take photos immediately.